lhcb/glossary/glossary/B.md

 ## BPV: Best Primary Vertex {#BPV}

-Online: a «primary vertex:PV» that a track has the smallest «impact parameter:IP» with.
+Online: a «primary vertex:PV» with respect to which a particle (or a track) has the smallest «impact parameter:IP».
-Offline: a primary vertex that a particle has the smallest $$IP\chi^{2}$$ with.
+Offline: a primary vertex with respect to which a particle (or a track) has the smallest $$IP\chi^{2}$$.

 ## Bookkeeping